sddaniels/transition-forward-project/src/pages/resources/culture/index.md

 - Would your leaders, managers, and HR personnel know what to do if someone came out to them?
 - Do your organizational leaders and managers have training on how to be supportive of transgender and non-binary employees?
-  - If they don't, who could you reach out to in order to provide it?"troublemakers"
+  - If they don't, who could you reach out to in order to provide it?
   - Could this training happen on a regular basis?
 - Does the leadership of your company know the benefits of having a diverse and inclusive workforce?
 - Do your leaders and managers actively listen to employees from marginalized groups and take action based on their feedback?